-- Data-based Position Papers and Policy Analyses: Manuscripts that address important contemporary topics such as a practical, policy, research methods, or theoretical matters.
-Papers addressing positions and policies must be primarily based on data, not solely opinion.
-Policy analyses of issues affecting exceptional individuals should employ rigorous methods, similar to papers and literature reviews.
+- Data-based, Theoretical, or Conceptual Essays, Position Papers, and Commentaries: This includes manuscripts that address important contemporary topics such as a practical, policy, research methods, or theoretical matters.
+Manuscripts addressing positions and policies must be primarily based on data, theory, or conceptual frameworks.
+Commentaries may debate issues within the field, including scholarship published within EC, but should be primarily grounded in scholarship.

-- Registered Reports.
-Exceptional Children will review and grant conditional acceptance to plans for studies that are submitted prior to the actual conduct of the research work and have been documented on third-party, publically accessible sites.
-Registered Reports require that Exceptional Children review a submission in two stages.
-First, researchers submit a thorough rationale, catalogue of research questions, proposed experimental methods, and proposed analyses before data have been collected; the submitters must clearly show that the results of their study would be important even it there was a failure to reject the null.
+Registered Reports require that EC review a submission in two stages.
+In stage 1, researchers submit a thorough rationale including a description of pilot and non-registered study findings (if applicable), catalog of research questions, proposed experimental methods, and proposed analyses before data have been collected; the submitters must clearly show that the results of their study would be important even if there was a failure to reject the null.
+Generally, the submission will consist of the introduction and method.
+Group contrast studies must be sufficiently powered (80%) for the main dependent variable of interest.
 Please consult the Open Science Foundation documents regarding Registered Reports.

 WRITING FOR EXCEPTIONAL CHILDREN